agrankit1991/hyprland-bootstrap/dotfiles/README.md

 │   └── kitty.conf         # Terminal configuration
-├── rofi/                  # Application launcher (will be populated by scripts) ├── swaync/                # Notification center (will be populated by scripts) ├── gtk-3.0/               # GTK3 theming (will be populated by scripts) ├── gtk-4.0/               # GTK4 theming (will be populated by scripts) ├── wallpapers/            # Default wallpapers
+├── rofi/                  # Application launcher (will be populated by scripts) ├── swaync/                # Notification center (will be populated by scripts) ├── wallpapers/            # Default wallpapers
 ├── scripts/               # Utility scripts (will be populated by scripts) └── README.md              # This file